jrclogic/SMCDEL/README.md

     More example files are in the folder [Examples](https://github.com/jrclogic/SMCDEL/tree/master/Examples).

-4) To use the web interface run `smcdel-web` and then open <http://localhost:3000/index.html>.
+4) To also build and install the web interface, run `stack install --flag smcdel:web` Then you can run `smcdel-web` and open <http://localhost:3000/index.html>.

 ## Advanced usage